 Candidates must be able to communicate clearly and accurately in spoken and written English.
-This will be assessed by the Dept of Education Professional Skills Tests in Literacy and Numeracy.
+This will be assessed by the Department for Education Professional Skills Tests in Literacy and Numeracy.

-All entrants must have attained a minimum grade C in GCSE English and Maths, and if entrants are applying for Primary Education then entrants must also have GCSE grade C in Science.
+All entrants must have attained a minimum grade C in GCSE English and Maths (Level 4 or above), and if entrants are applying for Primary phase then entrants must also have GCSE grade C in Science (Level 4 or above).

 We are looking for enthusiastic applicants with very good communication skills, the determination to succeed, a commitment to working hard and the ability to work with others.